hanjingo/doc/NOTE/CSAPP/chapter3.md

-`instruction set architecture`(ISA), defining the processor state, the format of the instructions, and the effect each of these instructions will have on the state.
+`Instruction set architecture`(ISA), defining the processor state, the format of the instructions, and the effect each of these instructions will have on the state.

 The machine code for x86-64 differs greatly from the original C code.
 Parts of the processor state are visible that normally are hidden from the C programmer: